 Occasionally derivative from the SCA, occasionally from HEMA, these systems tend to be combat focused.
 They are fast paced, but not brutal because hits tend to be scored on ‘lightest touch’.
 The pace doesn’t mean that they don’t have role playing.
 Far from it.
 Although conflict is resolved through physical interaction more than game mechanics, there might still be spells and magic.
 If you want to build foam weapons and armor, while practicing something like martial arts and role playing, start here.
 This is the style I am most familiar with.

 There are some trappings of the historic, but effectiveness in combat rules the day.
 Very little role playing, but some of the most intense combat on the play field.
-This is almost an eSport in real life.
+The Battle Game structure can be almost an eSport in real life.
 While you will find fewer mechanics which represent ‘magic’, full contact is often allowed.
 Combat is fast and requires players at the top of their physical game.
 If you enjoy other larps but want a better workout, check out a battle game.

 My personal favorite game, at the moment, is Bicolline.
 In 2017, as a member of The Voyage North, I attended the Grand Battle for the first time.
-Their largest event The Grand Battle is seven days of combat and role play with 3000 participants in a medieval fantasy village in Quebec, this game mimics combat in ways that few games can.
-The games very simple hit location system makes individual combat fast, and fun.
-Off the battlefield the game becomes one giant Nordic style larp, with storytelling, ritual magic, theatrical elements, and entertainment of the drinking and dancing variety.
+Their largest event The Grand Battle is seven days of combat and role play with 3000 participants in a medieval fantasy village in Quebec, this game mimics combat in ways that few other larps can.
+The very simple hit location system makes individual combat fast, and fun.
+Off the battlefield the game becomes one giant Freeform style larp, with storytelling, ritual magic, theatrical elements, and entertainment of the drinking and dancing variety.
 This game has something for everyone and is immensely fun.
 For my first GB, I used TVN for the logistics, which was not inexpensive, but was worth every penny in both housing and food as well as providing social and RP interaction.
 If you think about TVN as a vacation, the cost per person is extremely reasonable.
-If you live within driving distance of Bicolline, then going with TVN isn’t strictly necessary provided you have things like tents, or friends with cabins.
-There are groups that can help you get there less expensively, but you have to know them personally.
+However if you live within driving distance of Bicolline, then going with TVN isn’t strictly necessary provided you have things like tents, or friends with cabins.
+There are groups that can help you get there for lower costs, but you have to know them personally.
+And the Non Decorum/DIY approach is always available, although easier for locals.

-This is not a true style, but a point about all the styles.
-Lots of games mix and match all these aspects.
-Or add board game mechanics.
+This is not a true structure, but a point about all larps.
+All games mix and match all these aspects in some way.
+Some add board game mechanics.
 For example Shut up and Sit Down has reviewed a few games which blend live role play with other games.
 The MegaGame, where ShutUpandSitDown are clearly role playing, and the LHS Bikeshed where attendees play roles on board a star ship, are examples of things approaching larps.
-The reality of larp is that every game borrows concepts from others.
+The reality of larp is that every game borrows concepts from others and possibly even mechanics from outside of larping.
 Every game blends some aspects of each style.
+But broadly speaking most larps fall somewhere close to one of these listed structures and having a rough idea of what you’re walking into before you go is immensely helpful when choosing a larp.

 Once you choose which style to start with, then you can really dive in.
-Download and read the rules, then reach out and contact the game system.
+Find games in that structure by downloading and reading the rules of games near you, then reach out and contact the game system.
 There are still some things to consider before getting started larping.
 For example location, equipment, practice and then attending events.
 But for now you’ve got some exploring to do.
-If you need help I’d be happy to answer questions on Twitter or /r/larp.
+If you need help I’d be happy to answer questions on /r/larp or /r/bicolline.